-Zamora was inspired to be a poet when he saw Spanish and English on the same page the first time, side by side in the book called, “Twenty Love Poems and a Song of Despair” by Pablo Neruda.
+Zamora was inspired to be a poet when he saw Spanish and English on the same page for the first time, side by side in the book called, “Twenty Love Poems and a Song of Despair” by Pablo Neruda.

 “That had an impact on me,” he recalled.
 “In that book Pablo Neruda describes growing up in a small coastal rural town with mountains.
 He was 17 when he wrote it.
 I must have been 17 when I was reading it,” he said.

 “Yeah, what’s the other option?
-El Salvador is murdering more people now than war time.
+El Salvador is murdering more people now than in wartime.
 And that’s the thing.
 Stop calling immigrants immigrants.
-We’re refugees — political [and] economical.
-We’re here not because we want to be in this country but we had to.
+We’re refugees — political and economical.
+We’re here not because we want to be in this country, but we had to.
 So it is worth it,” he said.

 In his last poem, “Let Me Try Again,” Zamora described what was likely a memory of an interaction with a border patrol officer.
 This man gave honest and valuable advice on how to cross successfully.